rockthejvm/rockthejvm-site/src/content/articles/zio-kafka.md

 producerEffect.provideSomeLayer(producer).exitCode
 ```

-We can compose the production of the messages and the consumption directly in one program using _fibers_ (see [ZIO: Introduction to Fibers](/articles/zio-fibers-concurrency-and-lightweight-threads) for further details on ZIO fibers):
+We can compose the production of the messages and the consumption directly in one program using _fibers_ (see [ZIO Fibers: Concurrency and Lightweight Threads](/articles/zio-fibers-concurrency-and-lightweight-threads) for further details on ZIO fibers):

 ```scala
 val program = for {